WouterSpekkink/SquinkyVCV/docs/vco-optimization.md

 * SL Booty Shifter: 11.2
 * SL Colors: 11.6

-Fundamental VCO-1 uses a LOT of CPU.
+Fundamental VCO-1 uses a *lot* of CPU.
 Since it is so heavy in its CPU usage, we thought it would be easy to make it much faster.
 But it was not as easy as we had hoped.

 ## General approach to optimization